The Sun (2005 film)

-The Sun (Сóлнце, Solntse) is a 2005 Russian biographical film directed by Alexander Sokurov, depicting Japanese Emperor Shōwa (Hirohito) during the final days of World War II.
+The Sun (Солнце, Solntse) is a 2005 Russian biographical film directed by Alexander Sokurov, depicting Japanese Emperor Shōwa (Hirohito) during the final days of World War II.
 It is the third film in a trilogy by the Russian director, that includes Taurus, about Vladimir Lenin, and Moloch, about Adolf Hitler.
 The film was entered in the 55th Berlin International Film Festival.
 It received generally positive reviews from critics.

 Plot

 Towards the conclusion of the Second World War, Japan nears defeat as Emperor Hirohito reminisces about the final war years.
 He is depicted as still surrounded by his attentive staff who look after his every bodily need.
 When Hirohito receives a report from his collected military and civilian staff of imminent defeat, he appears detached and starts reciting oddly disconnected verse about Japan's geography written by his historical predecessors.
 He has an interest in marine biology, and his staff keep him entertained with new specimens being delivered to his library even in the last days and hours prior to American troops arriving on his doorstep.
 Finally, with the Americans imminently approaching, he is then set up in a bunker underneath his Imperial Palace in Tokyo.
 Hirohito reflects on the foundation of the conflict while attempting to dictate peace terms.

 Later, U.S. military commander General Douglas MacArthur is sent to bring him through the ruins of Tokyo for a meeting regarding the occupation of the victorious Allied leaders.
 The two very different men strangely bond after sharing dinner and cigars, after which Hirohito retreats to his personal quarters.
 Following his admission of personal failures, Hirohito attempts to rebuild his war-ravaged country as a fully developed constitutional nation while his own future remains in doubt, as either the Emperor of Japan or a war criminal.